leandrofagundes/uchallenge/README.md

 ### A few ideas

  -  OData for updates and queries could be interesting.
 I'll try to implement it before the deadline.
--.NetCore MemoryCache must be overengineering but I'll try to implement it too.
+ - .NetCore MemoryCache must be overengineering but I'll try to implement it too.